 Executive secretaries and administrative assistants support departments, management and company executives.
 Some typical duties include customer service, written and oral correspondence, database creation and data entry.
 Executive secretaries may also coordinate travel, events and meetings, and schedule and prepare for visitors.

 Executive secretaries and administrative assistants help a small or large business run smoothly.
 Some employers may need you to work in the office, while some companies may let you work virtually.

 If you are interested in working from home in this field, consider a career as a virtual assistant, which can go with you as you move.
 A virtual assistant works with a variety of clients, from individuals to large companies.
 Some examples of administrative duties that clients outsource include the following:

 - Correspondence – From email to thank-you notes and more

 - Scheduling and booking for meetings, travel, events and appointments

 - Data entry

-- Analysis and preparation (review material and provide summary for client brief)
+- Analysis and preparation – Review material and provide a summary for client briefs

 - Presentations of material through PowerPoint or similar software

 You can learn many transferable skills you can take with you to your new duty station and use as you progress through your career.
 Examples of administrative transferable skills include the following: